 Can you transfer points to other people?

-It is possible to transfer your Citi ThankYou® Points to other people, but there are a few restrictions.
-You can only receive and share a total of 100,000 points per calendar year, and the points that are transferred expire 90 days after the transfer.
-Transferred points cannot be transferred back or shared with anyone else, so you should only transfer points if you have an immediate use for them.
+It is possible to transfer your Citi ThankYou Points to other people, but there are a few restrictions.
+You can only receive and share a total of 100,000 points per calendar year, and the points that are transferred expire in 90 days.

 It is also not possible to transfer taxable points, which are points earned through bank account bonuses (more on that below).

 Can you combine points across multiple accounts?